 Ulcerative colitis and Crohn's disease have some complications in common and others that are specific to each condition.
 Complications found in both conditions may include:

 - Colon cancer.
 Having ulcerative colitis or Crohn's disease that affects most of your colon can increase your risk of colon cancer.
-Screening for cancer begins usually about eight to 10 years after the diagnosis is made.
+Screening for cancer with a colonoscopy at regular intervals begins usually about 8 to 10 years after the diagnosis is made.
 Ask your doctor when and how frequently you need to have this test done.

 - Skin, eye and joint inflammation.
 Certain disorders, including arthritis, skin lesions and eye inflammation (uveitis), may occur during IBD flare-ups.

 - Primary sclerosing cholangitis.
-In this condition, inflammation causes scarring within the bile ducts, eventually making them narrow and gradually causing liver damage.
+In this rather uncommon condition seen in people with IBD, inflammation causes scarring within the bile ducts.
+This scarring eventually narrows the ducts, restricting bile flow.
+This can eventually cause liver damage.

 - Blood clots.
 IBD increases the risk of blood clots in veins and arteries.